 The view of the wing and the engine - GE90-115B, currently the biggest engine and most powerful type in today's civil aviation.

 Aircraft is pushing back and starting up.

-Once our engines were stabilized, we taxied to the active runway, the only one in used so delay in take off is not a surprise.
+Once our engines were stabilized, we taxied to the active runway, the only one in use so the delay in take-off is not a surprise.

 Spotting TigerAir Taiwan and V-Air for my first time.
 I will be flying on V-Air soon, stay tuned for my trip report on that airline.

 Spotted the airline's MD-90 heading for the runway.
 Catch this while you can, it will be retired in May 2016.

 China Airlines Airbus A330-300 and Boeing 777-300ER (In the hanger) were spotted.

 We were soon at the runway for taking off.
 I was expecting a bumpy take-off, looking at the weather.